 Minimum Spend | 500 pesos ( $25 USD)

-La Eufemia is free beach club in Tulum that offers a laidback and hippy inspired vibe.
+La Eufemia is a free beach club in Tulum that offers a laidback and hippy-inspired vibe.

 The beach club has lots of beach beds, chairs, and umbrellas to perch yourself on while you listen to the ocean waves sing.

 Connected to the beach club is one of the BEST taco spots in Tulum in case you get hungry.
 My fish tacos were some of the best tacos I have ever eaten.